ColinTr/ClassificationForRegression/README.md

     The optional parameters are :
     * output_path : The folder where the results will be saved (will be generated if not defined)
-    * split_method : The splitting method to use
+    * split_method : The splitting method to use (Choices : equal_width, equal_freq, kmeans)
-    * output_classes : The method of class generation
+    * output_classes : The method of class generation (Choices : below_threshold, inside_bin)
     * delimiter : Delimiter to use when reading the dataset
-    * header : Infer the column names or use None if the first line isn't a csv header line
+    * header : Infer the column names or use None if the first line isn't a csv header line (Choices : infer, None)
     * decimal : Character to recognize as decimal point
     * na_values : Additional string to recognize as NA/NaN
     * usecols : The indexes of the columns to keep
     * goal_var_index : The index of the column to use as the goal variable
     * n_bins : The number of bins to create
     * k_folds : The number of folds in the k-folds
-    * log_lvl : Change the log display level
+    * log_lvl : Change the log display level (Choices : debug, info, warning)

 2) **feature_extraction.py :**